New Partition Identities From $C_{\ell}^{(1)}$-Modules: An algorithm for constructing admissible arrays of frequencies

 with $\phi_0=(0, 0, 1, 0, 0)$, $\phi_1=(0, 0, 1, 0, \bullet)$, $\phi_2=(0, 0, \bullet, \bullet, \bullet)$, $\phi_3=(\circ, \circ. \circ, \circ, \circ)$, \dots, and $\mu_i$ is $i$-th row in $M$.
 Denote by $A(i)$ the set of all possible quintuples of frequencies in the $i$-th row, i.e. the set of quintuples of frequencies with the total sum $\leq k=1$. $A(0)$ is completely determined, and for the other we obviously have:

 If we use printouts from the Python code 21AAIC.py in the Appendix, for $N=6$ and `highest weight' = [0, 0, 1, 0, 0], and if we activate ``print( 'i =', i, 'all fs =', all fs)'' on line 76, we get $A(1)$, \dots, $A(5)$ as above (with mixed-up left and right).
-The first six rows of $N_5^0$ we obtain if we activate ``print( 'i =', i, 'row1 =', row1)'' on line 73.
+We obtain the first six rows of $N_5^0$ if we activate ``print( 'i =', i, 'row1 =', row1)'' on line 73.

 We may construct $F$ in steps $i=0,\dots, 4$, and by using (\ref{E:maxima matrix of F}) at each step we determine the rows of the associated maxima matrix

 $\phi_r\in A(r)$.
 Since we are using (\ref{E:maxima matrix of F}) to determine $ \mu_{i+1}$, we have a map